iangreenleaf/rrrex/README.md

-Readable Regexps
+Really Readable Regular Expressions
 ================

-tregexp is a new syntax for regular expressions.
+rrrex is a new syntax for regular expressions.
 It trades compactness for readability by real humans, and picks up a couple nice perks along the way.

 Crash Course